-In addition, lab requests and results from eHealth Ontario’s Ontario laboratories information system (OLIS) and diagnostic images from 65 hospital sites through the Southwestern Ontario Diagnostic Imaging Network (SWODIN) are now integrated in ClinicalConnect.
+In addition, information and data from provincial repositories is available, including: diagnostic imaging reports from Diagnostic Imaging (DI) Common Service, drug data through the Digital Health Drug Repository (DHDR), and lab requests and results from Ontario laboratories information system (OLIS).
+Regionally, diagnostic images from 65 hospital sites through Southwestern Ontario Diagnostic Imaging Network (SWODIN) are now integrated in ClinicalConnect.

-OntarioMD’s Hospital Report Manager (HRM) enables clinicians using an OntarioMD-certified EMR to securely receive patient reports electronically.
+OntarioMD’s Health Report Manager (HRM) enables clinicians using an OntarioMD-certified EMR to securely receive patient reports electronically.
 HRM delivers medical record and diagnostic imaging reports from hospitals and specialty clinics across Ontario directly into a patient's record within their clinician's EMR.
 Thousands of reports are delivered every day to support informed clinical decision-making and faster follow-up with patients.

 The first clinicians went live in December 2014, and more are being connected every month.

-"The partnership between OntarioMD’s and connecting South West Ontario Program’s respective change management and adoption teams to deliver Hospital Report Manager, including eNotifications, is a great example of excellent collaboration to support physicians and other clinicians to use this application to provide faster follow-up care for their patients after hospitalizations."
+"The partnership between OntarioMD’s and connecting South West Ontario Program’s respective change management and adoption teams to deliver Health Report Manager, including eNotifications, is a great example of excellent collaboration to support physicians and other clinicians to use this application to provide faster follow-up care for their patients after hospitalizations."